-Expressed mathematically, Urinary excretion rate = Filtration rate- Reabsorption rate + Secretion rate
+Expressed mathematically,Urinary excretion rate = Filtration rate- Reabsorption rate + Secretion rate creatinine, urea, uricacid, and urates, are handled by the kidneys in this manner, allowing excretion of essentially all that is filtered.

 The substance shown in panel A is freely filtered by the glomerular capillaries but is neither reabsorbed nor secreted.